Laurel Libby: Transgender athlete post and legislative censure

 Libby attracted attention in 2025 for sharing a Facebook post about a transgender athlete competing in and winning a girl's pole-vaulting competition, including the athlete's name and photo.
 Libby criticized the athlete's inclusion on the team, saying in an interview with WMTW TV "Girls' sports has come a long way and I think we have a responsibility to protect girls' sports, to protect Maine girls, and to ensure they have a level playing field."

 Libby was subsequently censured by the House along party lines over the post and was denied the right to speak or vote in the House until she apologized.
 House Speaker Ryan Fecteau said that the post could create health and safety issues.
 Libby and several of her constituents appealed her suspension to federal court, seeking reinstatement of her speaking and voting rights.
 Libby and her constituents argued that the restrictions violated Libby's right to free speech and deprived her constituents of their vote.
 U.S. District Court Judge Melissa DuBose ruled against Libby's request for a preliminary injunction to prevent the sanction, citing legislative immunity from litigation.
 The First Circuit Court of Appeals in Boston denied her request for an emergency stay.
 Libby subsequently appealed to the United States Supreme Court.
 On May 20, 2025, the Supreme Court ordered the Maine legislature to restore Libby's voting rights while her appeal is pending.
 Libby subsequently asked the First Circuit Court of Appeals to restore her speaking rights in the legislature while the appeal is pending as well.
 On June 25, 2025, the Maine House voted to restore Libby's speaking rights.
+The suit was ultimately dropped as the restoration of her voting and speaking rights rendered the issue moot.